-Here are a few of the most common questions we get asked, including how quickly solar panels can be operational after the installation as well as how solar incentives show up and are tracked on future utility bills.
+Here are the answers to a few of the most common questions we get asked, like how quickly solar panels can be operational after the installation and how solar incentives show up and are tracked on future utility bills.

 When Does My Utility Company Change Out the Meter After Solar Installation?

-Once those documents are sent, Massachusetts requires the utility to swap out the meter, which typically happens within 2 weeks.
-My Generation Energy will help coordinate the completion of this meter swap to make the process as easy as possible.
+After installation, My Generation Energy will call for an inspection from your local municipality or town, which is required before a successful grid connection.
+Once the inspection is complete, we’ll receive completion documents to send over to your utility company.
+Your local utility company will then schedule a time to swap out your meter, which typically happens within 2 weeks.
+My Generation Energy will also help coordinate the completion of this meter swap with your utility company to make the process as easy as possible.

-Once your utility company changes your meter, they’ll send us a letter saying that you are allowed to turn your solar panel system on and connect it to the utility grid-which we will assist you with.
-Then, you’re ready to go and can start generating solar energy from your solar PV system!
+Once the utility company changes your meter, they’ll send us a Permission to Operate (PTO) letter saying that you are allowed to turn on your solar panel system and connect it to the utility grid.
+My Generation Energy will come back to your home or business and assist with the final turn on of your system and you’ll be ready to go and can start generating solar energy from your solar PV system!

 All of the solar panel systems that we install at My Generation Energy are grid-tied.
-This means that they are connected to the electric grid and you will still receive an electric bill every month.
-However, solar panels allow you to offset your electricity charges, and you can eliminate both your rates and customer charges from your bill by producing your own electricity.
+This means that they are connected to the electric grid and your utility company will still send you an electric bill every month.
+However, solar panels allow you to produce your own electricity and will offset your electricity charges, potentially eliminating both your rates and customer charges from your bill.
+How much your electric bill will be after solar panels will depend on a few factors, like how much electricity you use and the size of your solar energy system.

-In most cases-especially during the summer-you will receive a zero or negative bill.
+In most cases—especially during the summer—you will receive a zero or even negative bill.
 The excess electricity your solar panels generate will be listed as a net metering credit and can be carried over to future bills.
-Net metering credits do not expire in Massachusetts and will continue to roll over until they are used.
-If your solar production did not completely cover your electricity usage, you will owe the balance.
+Net metering credits do not expire in Massachusetts and will continue to roll over to be used at times when your panels produce less, like in the winter.
+If your solar production did not completely cover your electricity usage, you will owe the difference.

 What Will My Electric Bill Look Like After I Go Solar?